vsouza/awesome-ios/README.md

  * [VLDContextSheet](https://github.com/vangelov/VLDContextSheet) - Context menu similar to the one in the Pinterest iOS app
  * [cariocamenu](https://github.com/arn00s/cariocamenu) - The fastest zero-tap iOS menu. :large_orange_diamond:
  * [DAExpandAnimation](https://github.com/ifitdoesntwork/DAExpandAnimation) - A custom modal transition that presents a controller with an expanding effect while sliding out the presenter remnants. :large_orange_diamond:
  * [ScrollPager](https://github.com/aryaxt/ScrollPager) - A scroll pager similar to the one in Flipboard :large_orange_diamond:
+ * [LTMorphingLabel](https://github.com/lexrus/LTMorphingLabel) - A morphing UILabel subclass written in Swift.The ```.Scale``` effect is originally introduced by Apple in WWDC 2014.
+New morphing effects are available as Swift extensions.:large_orange_diamond:

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.